Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: FUTURE DIRECTIONS AND DISCUSSION

-However, with the growing availability of open-source video foundation models such as SVD~\cite{GEN:SVD} and WAN~\cite{wan2025}, recent studies have shifted toward training and fine-tuning video-based foundation models, which have demonstrated superior performance as compared with image-to-video transfer methods built upon image–language foundation models.
+More recent studies have shifted toward training and fine-tuning video-based foundation models, such as SVD~\cite{GEN:SVD} and WAN~\cite{wan2025}, which have demonstrated superior performance as compared with image-to-video transfer methods built upon image–language foundation models.
+Readers can refer to ~\cite{he2024llmsmeetmultimodalgeneration, sun2024diffusion, melnik2024video} for a more comprehensive and systematic survey.